Keelbundoora Scarred Trees and Heritage Trail

 Wetlands are home to aquatic and semi-aquatic indigenous plant species, water birds, frogs, fish and invertebrates.
 Wetlands were a major source of food, fibre and medicines for Aboriginal people.

-Leave the Lake viewing platform and follow the path out of the BBQ/Picnic area.
-Walk across the lawn towards the bush (on your right) and the three totem poles.
+Leave the Lake viewing platform and follow the path out of the BBQ/Picnic area walking on the gravel path towards the bush (on your right) and the totem poles.
 Enter the bush area and clearing to see the following.

-The birthing tree is located off the track in the bush area about 10 metres in and has fallen over.
+The birthing tree is located off the track in the bush area about 10 metres in.
 This tree has two major limbs crossed and fused together.
 This can happen naturally, but Aboriginal people made it happen by deliberately manipulating a growing tree.
 Either way, the trees are thought to have special significance.
 This one may have been used as a birthing tree for Wurundjeri women or just simply a landmark.

 This old red gum has a number of bulbous woody growths near the base of the trunk, called lignotubers or 'burls'.
 The Wurundjeri people sometimes removed the burls and crafted them into water containers called tarnuks.